 - In a clean and dry bowl of an electric mixer with a clean and dry whisk attachment, whip the egg whites on medium speed until they begin to foam (approximately 30 seconds).
 Add the cream of tartar or table salt and continue whipping until they are opaque and beginning to hold a very soft peak.
 Tip: With very soft peaks, the large bubbles are gone and you will see the whisk starting to leave impressions.

 - Increase the speed to medium high and gradually add the remaining 1/2 cup sugar.
 Continue to whip the eggs until glossy and they hold a firm peak (5 to 10 minutes).
 Tip: DO NOT over beat.
 They will liquefy again and you will need to throw them out and start over.

 - Stir the tablespoon of Kirschwasser into the yolk mixture, followed by 1/4 of the whipped egg whites.
 Sift the flour mixture over the egg mixture and fold to combine.
-Finally, fold in the remaining egg whites.
-Tips: 1.
+Finally, fold in the remaining egg whites. i] Tips: 1.
 Fold only until combined.
 DO NOT OVERMIX!
 The batter will deflate.
 It’s Ok if some streaks remain.
-2. View a video onFill each liner 2/3 full, about 1/4 cup of the batter.
+2. View a video on[How to Fold an Ingredient into your Batter. [/i]

 - Place the pans on the center rack and bake for 13 to 15 minutes, until the tops spring back when you touch them or a toothpick comes out clean of batter.
 Tip: Be not sure not to “over” bake these cupcakes.
 Cupcakes continue to bake a bit when removed from the oven so as long as the cake springs back, they do not need to be hard.